Toyonut/paulsblog/input/posts/building-with-cake.md

 <p>One day my boss came back from Build conf.
 Hey, I have just seen VSTS, I think we need to go with VSTS.<br>
 Awesome, except we were just done upgrading TFS to 2015 because we wanted gated builds...
 There is no export to VSTS.<br>
 We also had a bunch of build in TeamCity...
 How do you export that?<br>
 You don't.
-You painstakingly find all the pieces and the dependancies and start the config from sratch in the WebUI.<br>
+You painstakingly find all the pieces and the dependancies and start the config from scratch in the WebUI.<br>
-That is what we did.
+So that is what we did.
 Moved all the git repos, started reconstructing all the builds.
 There has to be a better way.</p>

 In my new role, I found they were using [PSake](https://github.com/psake/psake/). <br>
 Psake is cool as it is all PowerShell, so if you know PowerShell, you can figure out PSake quickly.<br>